As a business owner, one of your (many) responsibilities is to drive sales.

 Not before those first two steps though.

-When I get behind the scenes of someone’s launch and/or funnel, in The Collective, I’m looking to amplify what’s working and change what isn’t.
+When I get behind the scenes of someone’s launch and/or funnel inside an Evergreen with Ease™ VIP Day I’m looking to amplify what’s working and change what isn’t.

 The numbers will tell you both.

 • Which emails have the highest open rates and can we change the subject lines for the others?
 We can’t get more sales if people aren’t seeing the actual message so that’s the first thing I look for.

 • How are your click rates?
 Is there room for improvement?
 Start there.
 If they’re high but you’re not hitting your sales goals, this tells me we need to look at the sales page.